Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Methodology

 \subsection{Code}

 Models were built using custom code in PyTorch, built on top of nanoGPT \cite{Karpathy2022}.
 For the BLiMP evaluation, we used the evaluation pipeline created by the organizers of the BabyLM challenge.
 All models were trained on A100 GPUs on Snellius supercomputing cluster.
-Code for the model implementation and re-running are all training runs are available here: \href{https://github.com/drhanjones/fmt-llm}{https://github.com/drhanjones/fmt-llm}